 Negative Result: As stated above, this is a developmental deterrent.
 Makoto is still quick to verbally retaliate when people mock her race or her humanity (this is her secondary Berserk Button), and her potential was tainted due to regular exposure.
-This is the "mask" of her Jerkass Fašade, and part of the origin of her "One of the Kids" mentality.
+This is the "mask" and part of the origin of her "One of the Kids" mentality.
 As a side note, in Remix Heart, it was stated that she disliked studying, but in Slight Hope she was capable of learning and adapting quickly.
 She was never an idiot, but all the abuse discouraged her from cultivating intellect.

 Positive Result: If Makoto had the chance to get away from all the abuse (like the time spent with Noel and Tsubaki), she could have the chance to harden herself against all of that.
 Further, the physical abuse also toughened her on a physical level.
 Combine the above with interrogation resistance techniques (a compulsory for espionage work - like NOL Intelligence), and she becomes stupidly resilient to mental and physical torment - already from this one section alone, Hazama is completely stripped of all trolling options that do not involve tripping her Berserk Button or using Ouroboros liberally.
 Relius' probing remains effective, however, as keeping the masked creeper from boring into your soul requires specialized techniques that are not on the Intel curriculum.